 Sleep is a complex process.
 As much as we do love to sleep, we know very little about what goes on inside our body while we are asleep.
 Contrary to the popular belief that our brain and body shut down during sleep, both go through several processes to make sure we’re ready for the next day — from burning calories to clearing neurotoxins to memory consolidation, and of course dreams.
 Our efficiency during the day is directly related to the quantity and quality of sleep during the previous night.
 Moreover it is crucial to maintain a good sleeping regime over a long run to continue leading a healthy life.
-Dozee’s sleep score attempts to quantify the efficacy of your sleep by measuring several parameters related to your sleep including sleep hygiene, physiological state and restfulness among others.
+Dozee’s sleep score quantifies the efficacy of your sleep by measuring several parameters related to your sleep including sleep hygiene, physiological state and restfulness among others.

-- Sleep Hygiene (20 points) Sleep hygiene mainly revolves around the factors that are directly under our control — from sleeping and waking up around same time to a good sleep duration.
+- Sleep Routine (20 points) Sleep routine mainly revolves around the factors that are directly under our control — from sleeping and waking up around same time to a good sleep duration.
 Sleeping and waking up on time and a healthy sleep duration are important to get a fulfilling sleep so that you wake up feeling refreshed.
 All of us require different amount of sleep to function normally.
 It can vary with our age, lifestyle, physical and mental stress we put on ourselves.
 A minimum of 6 hours of sleep is necessary to flush out neurotoxins accumulated in our bodies during the day.
 It is believed that accumulation of these neurotoxins may cause serious health issues like Alzheimer’s disease.

 Our bodies have a natural clock which is governed by the hormone melatonin secreted by the pineal gland in our brains.
 During the night, melatonin levels go up and this makes us feel sleepy.
 In the morning the melatonin levels go down and we wake up feeling fresh.
 This melatonin cycle is governed by light, specifically the blue light (abundantly available in sunlight).
 Aligning our sleep time with the time when our body is most receptive to fall asleep (when the melatonin levels are going up) allows our body to quickly wind down and get the most out of it.
 We are all used to electronic displays of all sorts — smartphones to television screens.
 In fact, these displays emit a high amount of blue light directly in our faces, which affects the melatonin secretion, and makes it difficult for us to fall asleep even when we intend to, disturbing our circadian rhythm.
 Avoiding the use of such screens at least 30 minutes before your bedtime can significantly reduce the time it takes for you to fall asleep.

 Another important aspect of a good sleep hygiene is to sleep around the same time every day.
 Obviously it is not always possible to sleep at the exact same time everyday.
 We calculate bedtime resistance as the variation of your actual bedtime from the desired bedtime.
-15–30 minutes on the either side of the desired bedtime is absolutely normal, however, a highly irregular bedtime can make it difficult for some people to fall asleep quickly which in turn can also affect our wake up time.
+15–30 minutes on the either side of the desired bedtime is absolutely normal, however, a highly irregular bedtime can make it difficult for some people to fall asleep quickly which in turn can also affect your wake up time.

 - Sleep Quality (40 points) A good sleep composition includes sufficient amount of Deep and REM sleeps as well as a high sleep efficiency.
 Deep sleep is responsible for physical restoration and recovery while REM sleep is related to memory consolidation.
 Both are equally important for a sound sleep.
 Our Intelligent algorithms allow us to identify these stages along with the light sleep.
-Ideally an adult human should get about 2 hours of deep and REM sleeps in an 8 hour sleep.
+Ideally an adult human should get about 2 hours of Deep and REM sleeps in an 8 hour sleep.

 Another parameter for sleep quality is the time taken to fall asleep (sleep latency).
 Taking 15–20 minutes to sleep from the intention of falling asleep is normal.
 Taking a long time to sleep while you are on bed with intention to sleep can be an indication of stress, unhealthy lifestyle or some disorder.